Karadzic denies Bosnia war crimes as he starts defence

 He is also charged with being behind the massacre of 8,000 Bosnian Muslims in Srebrenica in 1995.

 "Instead of being accused, I should have been rewarded for all the good things I have done.
 I did everything in human power to avoid the war.
-I succeeded in reducing the suffering of all civilians," he told the court.
+I succeeded in reducing the suffering of all civilians," he told the court at the start of his defence.

 "I proclaimed numerous unilateral ceasefires and military containment.
 And I stopped our army many times when they were close to victory."

+Leaning forward in his chair, he emphasised points with jabs of his right hand and paused occasionally to adjust his rimless glasses.

-Karadzic said the first Sarajevo market place shelling, in February 1994, in which 68 people were killed and 144 were injured, had been orchestrated, as was a second a few days later.
-He called Russian colonel Andrej Demurenko as a witness and read aloud his statement, which said it would have been impossible for the Bosnian Serb forces to have fired the shell.
+He said the first marketplace shelling, in February 1994, in which 68 people were killed and 144 were injured, had been orchestrated, as was a second a few days later.

-But during the trial of Bosnian Serb General Stanislav Galic, the tribunal had established that Bosnian Serb forces were responsible for shelling the market place.
+During the trial of Bosnian Serb General Stanislav Galic, the tribunal established that Bosnian Serb forces were responsible for shelling the market place.

-Karadzic also said a famous press photograph of an emaciated man standing behind barbed wire in what was apparently a concentration camp had been staged.

-Fikret Alic, the detainee who appeared in that picture, was watching Karadzic's statements from the gallery on Tuesday.

 HARD TO HIDE

-The tribunal has indicted Croats, Muslims, Serbs and Albanians on charges of genocide, war crimes and crimes against humanity in the former Yugoslavia.

-The majority were ethnic Serbs, including the former head of state, army chief of staff, defence minister and speaker of the parliament, and many Serbs consider the tribunal to be biased.

-For years, it had seemed the main war crimes suspects would stay out of the tribunal's reach, until political changes in the region made it more difficult for them to hide.
+For years, it seemed the main war crimes suspects in former Yugoslavia would stay out of the tribunal's reach, until political changes in the countries of southeastern Europe made it ever more difficult for them to hide.

-A former psychiatrist, Karadzic was arrested in 2008 in Belgrade, where he had been living in disguise as a new age health guru.
+Karadzic was eventually arrested in 2008 in Belgrade, where he had been living in disguise as a new age health guru.
+The trained psychiatrist worked for a private clinic, posing as a specialist in alternative medicine under the assumed name of Dragan Dabic.

+But former Yugoslav and Serbian president Slobodan Milosevic died in 2006 before the end of his trial.

-As Karadzic opened his defence, the tribunal also began the separate trial of its last suspect, the final chapter for an institution that has broken new ground in the investigation of conflicts and paved the way for a permanent war crimes court.
+As Karadzic opened his defence on Tuesday, the tribunal also began the separate trial of its last suspect, the final chapter for an institution that has broken new ground in the investigation of conflicts and paved the way for a permanent global war crimes court.

-Goran Hadzic, the last of 161 suspects still alive and at large after the Yugoslav wars, is accused of murder, torture and forcible deportation at the very outset of those wars.
+Goran Hadzic, the last of 161 suspects still alive and at large after the wars that accompanied the breakup of Yugoslavia, was arrested last year and is accused of murder, torture and forcible deportation at the very outset of those wars.

-Prosecutors say Hadzic, president of the self-proclaimed Republic of Serbian Krajina from 1992-94, was responsible for killings and forced deportations of minority ethnic Croats from the region after Croatia broke away from Yugoslavia in 1991.
+Prosecutors say Hadzic, president of the self-proclaimed Republic of Serbian Krajina from 1992-94, was responsible for killings and forced deportations of minority ethnic Croats from the region after the Croatian government in Zagreb broke away from Yugoslavia in 1991.